Glossary

 Global Organic Textile Standard (GOTS)

 GOTS is the leading textile processing standard for organic fibres.
-Strict ecological and social criteria must be met across the entire supply chain to achieve certification.
+Strict ecological, social and chemical criteria must be met across the entire supply chain to achieve certification.

 Governance